 Arts & Letters PRIME

-This issue also features works by photographer Mackenzie Burgess, a one-act play by Terence Patrick Hughes, and literary works by Sean Prentiss, Jesse DeLong, and Eric Nelson.
+In addition to our prize-winning poets, PRIME 2.2 features works by photographer Mackenzie Burgess, a one-act play by Terence Patrick Hughes, a translation by Brooke Budy of a play by Jean-Michel Ribes, and literary works by Sean Prentiss, Jesse DeLong, Kirun Kapur and Eric Nelson.

-PRIME is available for free with a subscription to Arts & Letters or for those who submit their work through Submittable to either publication.
+PRIME is available for free with a subscription to Arts & Letters or for those who submit their work through Submittable.

 Questions?
 Comments?
 Check out our Facebook page or send us an email.